Biggest advantages of heat maps for websites

 1. Boosting user engagement

-Understanding which areas get the most attention will help you place critical elements and content where they get the most exposure.
-For instance, if you are running a promotion, and the hero image of your website is a “hot” area, this is where your visuals and clicks should be placed to get hits.
+Understanding which areas of your site get the most visitor attention will help you improve content placement and position critical elements where they get the most exposure.
+For instance, if you are running a promotion, and the star image of your website is a “hot” area, this is where your visuals and clicks should be placed in order to get hits.

 2. Optimizing the information architecture

-Another benefit of using a heat map on a website is information architecture optimization.
-Once you have determined the “hot” areas of your website through heat map usage, you can optimize the information layout on your website to suit user behavior.
+Another benefit of using different types of heat maps on a website is information architecture and conversion rate optimization.
+Once you have determined the “hot” areas of your website through a heat map’s graphical representation, you can optimize the information layout on each page according to user behavior.

 3. Finding usability issues

-If you notice a drop in user engagement on specific webpages, a heat map can help reveal any unusual activity worth investigating further.
-For example, you might see that there’s an unexpected number of clicks on an image, or that a recent change to the layout has made it confusing for visitors to engage with the content.
+If you notice a drop in user engagement on specific web pages, a heat map can help reveal any unusual activity worth investigating further.
+For example, you might notice that there’s an unexpected number of clicks on a particular image, or that a recent change to the layout has made it confusing for visitors who are trying to engage with the content.

 Improve usability testing with LiveSession

 Test all LiveSession features for 14 days, no credit card required.Sign up free